open methodology

 If agents can't find you when they search for what you do - or have never heard of you - they pick someone else.

-After landing, the agent builds a mental model: what your product is, who it is for, and when to use it.
+After landing, the agent builds a mental model: what your product is, who it is for, what it costs, and what its API looks like - all from the surfaces it can actually fetch and read.

-Weak structure creates hallucinated positioning, wrong recommendations, and low citation confidence.
+Blocked crawlers, JS-only content, and weak structure create hallucinated positioning, wrong recommendations, and low citation confidence.

-Intent becomes execution when the agent can authenticate, request scopes, and actually operate your product - over an API, an MCP server, or the GUI itself.
+Intent becomes execution when the agent can authenticate, operate your product, and hand back a usable experience when a human steps in - over an API, an MCP server, or the GUI itself.

-Broken auth, missing endpoints, or brittle tool definitions create dead ends at the exact moment user value should happen.
+Broken auth, missing endpoints, or weak handoff UX create dead ends at the exact moment user value should happen.

 Payments